Shopping cart

 Managing ratings

-For Premium setups that has the rating activated, everything can be managed from the dashboard.
+For Premium setups that have the rating activated, everything can be managed from the dashboard.
 That includes setting up ratings for different branches and/or disciplines.

 The ratings section will list ratings you have and allow you to create new ones.